Email: add "(at)chalmers.se", unless said otherwise.

 Seeking more help:

 Feel free to send any questions or to book consultations by mail.
-You may also drop by our offices, but we may be busy or away, therefore it is advisable to make appointments by mail.
+(You may also drop by our offices, but we may be busy or absent.)

 To create an account: Go to the submission system.
-Use only the link on the course homepage.
-Bookmark it (you will need it again), click on "Click here to register as a student" and fill in your email address, preferably the Chalmers address.
+Bookmark the link (you will need it again), click on "Click here to register as a student" and fill in your email address (preferably your student address).
 You will get a mail with a web address.
-Click the address, it leads you to a page where you can fill in your data: name, personal security number, and a password.
+Click this address, it leads you to a page where you can fill in your data: name, personal number, and a password.
 Spell your name correctly as "Firstname Surname" (only the most commonly used first name is needed, with big initial letters) and write your personal number as yymmdd-xxxx with the dash, i.e., the minus sign.
-Log on using the account you just created.
+Log on using the account you have just created.

 To submit a solution: Log on to Fire again.
 Upload the file(s) that make up your solution.
-Finally (easy to forget), press the "submit" button.
+Finally press the "submit" button.
 (This is easy to forget.)
 Fire will close exactly at the given deadlines, therefore, do not wait until the last minute.

-Solutions should be submitted as one PDF file (also if you submit several exercises of the week), created with a word processor or latex or by scanning handwritten sheets - provided that they are readable.
-Your file must contain your name.
+Solutions should be submitted as PDF files, created with a word processor or latex or by scanning handwritten sheets - provided that they are readable.
+Your files must contain your name.
 Send a separate file for each problem.

 From the grader you will receive a mail with comments.
 You can also download the comments from Fire.
-Note that we will always give "fail" on each exercise, in order to enable possible resubmissions of corrected or improved solutions.
-Do not get confused, this "fail" has only technical reasons (possibility to resubmit an improved solution) and does not mean anything.
+Special remark: By default you will always get "fail"; this has only technical reasons (possibility to resubmit an improved solution) and does not mean anything.
 Only the comments are of interest.